VonRiddarn/peck-the-forgotten-hatchling/README.md

 **Using public fields instead of properties**

 Due to this project being developed for WebGL nearly all decisions will be made around performance.
-Properties adds a redundant dive in the call stack - therefore fields will be used directly.
+Properties adds a redundant dive in the call stack - therefore fields will be used directly to minimize overhead.